KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/20-weapon-tool-of-power.md

-# Zenetist Structural Decode 20 — The Weapon / The Tool of Power
+# Zenetist Structural Decode 20 — The Weapon / The Artifact of Power

 **Primary Structural Diagnosis:**
 The **Concentrated Instrument of Volitional Resonance.**